l5shi/Human-Detection-In-Depth-Image/README.md

-The purpose of the perception system is to ensure the robots avoids a human in a corridor.
-Given an image from a depth camera, the perception system will output two values:
+The purpose of this project is to find a distance between a human and a wall in a corridor using depth camera observations.
+Here is an example of a depth image (right) received from a depth camera mounted on a robot.
+The darker the pixel the closer it is; black corresponds to 0 meters and white corresponds to 5 meters.
+Just for reference, the corresponding RGB image is shown on the left.

 1) Which side is safer to avoid a human (“ ​ left” ​  or “ ​ right” ​ )?
 2) What is the clearance for avoidance maneuver?
 Clearance is defined as the smallest distance between a human and the obstacle closest to him (a wall or a shelf).